vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

 ## Specifying Capabilities

-The _SINClient_ can be configured to enable / disable certain functionality.
-To enable _push notifications_ the method `-[SINClient enableManagedPushNotifications]` should be called.
-See [push notifications](doc:voice-ios-cloud-local-and-remote-push-notifications) for details.
+The _SINClient_ can be configured to enable specific functionality depending on your use case.
+To enable support for _push notifications_, use the method `-[SINClient enableManagedPushNotifications]`.
+Also see [Push Notifications](doc:voice-ios-cloud-local-and-remote-push-notifications) for additional steps that are required to fully implement support for push notifications.

 ```objectivec
 [sinchClient enableManagedPushNotifications];